rdinizcal/sa-bsn/README.md

 catkin_make
 ```

-### Lepton and Libbsn
+## Lepton, Libbsn and Archlib Build
-For these two dependencies, one must first clone this repository into the 'src' folder inside the catkin workspace previously created:
+For these 3 dependencies, one must first clone this repository into the 'src' folder inside the catkin workspace previously created:

 ```
 cd ~/catkin_ws/src